 Standards on Assessing Economic Inequality

 We identify four areas, which are crucial concerning the assessment of economic inequality.
 First of all one has to be clear about the type of economic resources (section 2.1).
 What kind of resource do we look at when we investigate its distribution?
 Then one has to define the statistical unit to announce among whom inequality occurs (see section 1.1).
 Section 2.2 gives an overview on inequality measures and discusses their central advantages and shortcomings.
-Section 2.4 addresses the importance of coverage issues
+Section 2.4 addresses the importance of coverage issues.

 Concepts on measuring economic resources